Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/Send_group_of_files_CL.md

 title: "Sending  a group of files "
 linkTitle: "Sending a group of files"
 weight: 190
---- You can use the FNAME parameter in a SEND command, when prefixed with the &lt;file_symb> indirection character, to trigger SEND operations that correspond to:
+---You can use the FNAME parameter in a SEND command, when prefixed with the &lt;file_symb> indirection character, to trigger SEND operations that correspond to:

 - A list of file names in an indirection file (SEND FNAME = #LIST for example) in heterogeneous mode only
 - A series of files indicated by a generic name (SEND FNAME = #FIL\* for example) or a directory name (SEND FNAME = #DIRECTORY\\\*)
     -   In homogeneous mode
     -   In heterogeneous mode
     -   Using a file name filter

 > **Note**
 >
 > If FNAME designates a generic name and the &lt;file_symb>
 > indirection character is omitted, SEND FNAME = FIL\* for example, the SEND
-> command triggers a single transfer, in which pseudo- records each of which corresponds
+> command triggers a single transfer, in which pseudo-records each of which corresponds
 > to a file name are sent.

 Additionally, the UCONF `cft.dirdepth` =`yes ` setting indicates that subdirectories and their content should be sent.
 Set this parameter value to `No `to send only the parent directory.